We remove barriers to learning after high school.

 A Stronger Nation

 Lumina focuses broadly on today's students.
-We must help people understand why barriers exist and how we can address them, especially for the benefit of students of color or students who are the first in their families to seek education or training after high school.
+We must help people understand why barriers exist and how we can address them, especially for the benefit of students from low-income families, both urban and rural, students of color, and those who are first in their families to pursue education or training after high school.

 Learn more